 If your building was built before April 1st, 1987, you will need to test for asbestos and obtain an asbestos report filing with DEP to provide to the DOB.
 Let me take this opportunity to answer the most common questions I get when I tell people this:

 - No, you cannot use an asbestos report from another apartment in your building.

 - Yes, you need this even if it is minor work.
 The DOB will require it.

 - No, it does not matter that your apartment was previously renovated.

-- And most certainly, no, it does no matter who told you there is no asbestos in your building.
+- And no, it does not matter who told you there is no asbestos in your building.

 We have another post on the NYC Asbestos Testing Requirements if you want to read more on the subject.

 Establish a Budget

 You need to have a realistic budget.
 This will vary based on the scope of work and the level of the finishes.
 It is never too early to talk to a contractor, but do not expect them to give you a price with minimal information.
 They would only be guessing.

 This is New York City, so the reality is there are people who can renovate their apartments, lofts, and penthouses without concern for budget.
 Most likely, this is not the position that you are in.
 Figure out what you are willing to spend.
 In my experience as an architect renovating apartments in NYC, I find that when people do a full renovation they will spend anywhere between 15% and 33% of what they paid for the apartment.
 This is just my personal experience for a full renovation.
 Of course, every project is different.